haresh2684/haresh2684/README.md

 - 📫 How to reach me **hareshkrishnamoorthy04@gmail.com**

-- ⚡ Fun fact **Outside of coding, you’ll find me sharpening my chess skills or exploring the beauty of the Japanese language and culture!**
+- ⚡ Fun fact **Outside of coding, You’ll find me sharpening my chess skills or exploring the beauty of the Japanese language and culture!**

 <p align="left">
   <a href="https://github.com/ryo-ma/github-profile-trophy">